Traffic Impact Study in Ontario

 4. Traffic Operations Analysis

-This step examines how new traffic patterns will affect the performance of nearby roadways and intersections.
+This step examines how new traffic patterns will affect nearby roadways and intersections.
 It includes:

 • Level of Service (LOS) assessments for affected intersections